junobuild/docs/blog/2024-07-10-how-to-launch-a-memecoin-project-on-icp/index.md

 ## Conclusion

 In this article, we have covered everything you need to launch a successful memecoin project, from creating the token canister, to creating a marketing website using Juno and listing the token on ICPSwap.
-This article is for educational purposes only and is not financial advice of any form.Do Your Own Research (DYOR) if you want to invest in memecoins
+This article is for educational purposes only and is not financial advice of any form.
+Do Your Own Research (DYOR) if you want to invest in memecoins.

 👋

 Stay connected with Juno by following us on [Twitter](https://twitter.com/junobuild) to keep up with our latest updates.